fossasia/support.eventyay.com/event-setup/How-to-add-speakers-and-sessions-settings-call-for-speakers-and-speakers-form.md

+---
+title: How to add speakers and sessions settings call for speakers and speakers form
+---

 # How to add speakers and sessions settings, call for speakers and speakers form?

 In the article [How can I create an event](/event-setup/How-can-I-create-an-event?.md), we have gone through the 5 parts we need to include in each event, which are: **Basic Details**, **Additional Info**, **Attendee Form**, **Sponsors**, and **Sessions & Speakers**.
 In this article, we will go into details how to add `speakers` and `sessions` settings, `call for speakers` and `speakers form`.